-In a rapidly changing world, detailed, up-todate geographic data are indispensable for governance, for commerce, and for research intended to improve our understanding of social and environmental systems.
+In a rapidly changing world, detailed, up-to-date geographic data are indispensable for governance, for commerce, and for research intended to improve our understanding of social and environmental systems.

 As a GIScience graduate you'll possess sound theoretical knowledge and be able to demonstrate independent technical proficiency across the social, ecological and physical domains of GIScience application.

 You could be employed by a large corporation or a local, regional or the national government.
 You could also work as a consultant with plenty of opportunities for travel.

-Jobs related to Geographic information Science include:
+Jobs related to Geographic Information Science include:

-- Cartographer
+- > Cartographer

-- Climate scientist
+- > Climate scientist

-- Conservationist
+- > Conservationist

-- Data scientist
+- > Data scientist

-- Geographer
+- > Geographer

-- · Geospatial database developer
+- > Geospatial database developer

-- GIS Analyst
+- > GIS Analyst

-- GIS technician
+- > GIS technician

-- GIS software developer
+- > GIS software developer

-- · Mapping and surveying technician
+- > Mapping and surveying technician

 - Spatial data scientist

-Spatial thinking
+- Spatial thinking

+- > Geography of the human environment

+- > Earth surface processes and landforms

+- > Programming techniques

+- Remote sensing

-Geography of the human environment Earth surface processes and landforms Programming techniques about how your degree will be structured and what courses you need to take at auckland.ac.nz/science/ug-geo-info
+Find out more about how your degree will be structured and what courses you need to take at auckland.ac.nz/science/ug-geo-info